-World Cup 2022: which major football players are missing FIFA tournament?
+World Cup 2022: Which major football players are missing FIFA tournament?

 GIOVANI LO CELSO (ARGENTINA)

-The midfielder picked up a hamstring injury while playing for Villarreal and Argentina coach Lionel Scaloni described him as being "irreplaceable" when naming his squad.
+The midfielder picked up a hamstring injury while playing for Villarreal.
+Argentina coach Lionel Scaloni described him as being "irreplaceable" when naming his squad.

 MARCO REUS (GERMANY)